abpframework/abp/docs/en/UI/Angular/HTTP-Error-Handling.md

 }
 ```

-### Service Method;
+### Service Method

 With Services you can provide **more than one handler**.

 A custom HTTP error handler service can be registered to an injection token named **`CUSTOM_ERROR_HANDLERS`**.

-ABP has some default error handlers, you can see them [here](https://github.com/abpframework/abp/blob/dev/npm/ng-packs/packages/theme-shared/src/lib/providers/error-handlers.provider.ts).
+ABP has some default [error handlers](https://github.com/abpframework/abp/blob/dev/npm/ng-packs/packages/theme-shared/src/lib/providers/error-handlers.provider.ts).

-### How To Add New Handler Service?
+### How To Add New Handler Service

-- ABP error handler services are implements the interface of **CustomHttpErrorHandlerService**.
+ABP error handler services are implements the interface of **CustomHttpErrorHandlerService**.

 **Interface of `CUSTOM_ERROR_HANDLERS`**